 Marshall Edwards is a development stage oncology company incorporated in December 2000 as a wholly-owned subsidiary of Novogen Limited.
-Marshall Edwards' common stock is listed on the Nasdaq Global Market under the symbol "MSHL".
-As of the date of this document, Novogen owns approximately 71.3% of the outstanding shares of Marshall Edwards' common stock.
+Marshall Edwards' common stock is listed on the Nasdaq Capital Market under the symbol "MSHL".
+As of March 23, 2011, Novogen owned approximately 65.1% of the outstanding shares of Marshall Edwards' common stock.